ak1ra-komj/dotfiles/.github/instructions/python.instructions.md

 applyTo: "**/*.py"
 ---

-- Use argparse + argcomplete for CLI.
-- Use logging; no f-strings in logs.
+## Python Script Guidelines

+### Code Quality & Style

+- Follow PEP 8 style guidelines consistently
-- Follow PEP 8; use type hints everywhere.
+- Use type hints for all variables, parameters, and return types
-- Google-style docstrings for public code.
+- Write Google-style docstrings for all public modules, classes, and functions

+### Structure & Organization

+- Use `main()` function with `if __name__ == "__main__"` guard for CLI entry points
+- Group related functionality into modules and classes
+- Prefer composition over inheritance where appropriate

+### Error Handling & Safety

-- Use specific exceptions, not bare except.
+- Handle errors with specific exception types; avoid bare `except` clauses
-- Include main() + __main__ guard.
-- Prefer pathlib, use context managers.
-- Add pytest + mypy checks.
+- Use context managers for resource handling (files, connections, etc.)
+- Validate inputs and handle edge cases explicitly

+### Tooling & Modern Practices

+- Use `argparse` with `argcomplete` for command-line interfaces
+- Use `logging` module for all output (avoid f-strings in logging calls)
+- Prefer `pathlib` over `os.path` for file system operations
+- Include unit tests (pytest) and static type checks (mypy)

+### Development Standards

+- Ensure code is testable and maintainable
+- Document complex algorithms and business logic
+- Keep functions focused and single-purpose